An overview of sleepover support sessions and support work

 Overnight support rates

-Support rates need to be within the NDIS price guide caps and factor in the Mable platform fees, meaning your rate must include the Mable platform fees so that your total rate does not exceed the price caps in the NDIS price guide.
+Support rates need to be within the NDIS Price Guide caps and factor in Mable’s fees, meaning your rate must include the Mable fees so that your total rate does not exceed the price caps in the NDIS Price Guide.

 There is no night-time sleepover support item for nurses in the NDIS price guide.
 However, the NDIS price guide does list the support items in a separate table for nurses.
 The price limits apply depending on the time of day, day of week and on the type of nurse that provides the support.